We have compiled a few of the questions we are frequently asked about US Financial Aid.

 For more information about applying for a Student visa, please see the Home Office website.

-PLEASE NOTE: Any application being received within a month of the course start date cannot be guaranteed to be processed in time for the start of the course or to provide the required documentation for any visa.
+PLEASE NOTE: Any application for Financial Aid being received within the month prior to your course start date, cannot be guaranteed to be processed in time for the start of the course, or to provide the required documentation for any visa.

 EFC stands for 'expected family contribution' and is shown on your Student Aid Report (SAR) which is generated once you complete your Free Application for Federal Student Aid (FAFSA).
 The EFC is used to determine 'need' and therefore it limits the amount that you can borrow for a Direct Subsidised loan; it is not required for graduate loan applications as this loan type is not available to graduates.
 You may still borrow up to the full cost of attendance, even if you have a high EFC, using the Unsubsidised and PLUS.
 Please note that although the EFC stands for 'expected family contribution', essentially it is used to determine financial need, rather than reflecting whether or not your family will be contributing to the cost of your studies.
 The EFC cannot be amended by the University if your family are not contributing to your studies.